-- Careers/Work Experience
+- Careers

-- Geography/Well-Being
+- Geography/Wellbeing

 - History/World War 2

-Students will explore the nature of work and preparing for work through safe at work modules.
+Students will explore the nature of work and Careers and Pathways to a future career.
 They will also prepare a resume and cover letter for applying for work.
-In Geography, students will explore the nature of global well-being and how various factors affect a nations' wellbeing.
+In Geography, students will explore the nature of global wellbeing and how various factors affect a nations' wellbeing.
 They will investigate how these factors are measured and how a country might be able to improve its overall wellbeing.
 In History, students will explore the cause and consequences of World War 2 and the impact it had on the changing course of Australian History.

-- In Careers, students will develop skills in preparing for job interviews, whilst also investigating the nature and safety of a workplace in readiness for Work Experience - In Geography, students will investigate how education, wealth and health are critical to a person's well-being.
+- In Careers, students will develop skills in preparing for job interviews, whilst also investigating the nature and safety of a workplace. - In Geography, students will investigate how education, wealth and health are critical to a person's wellbeing.
 They will investigate the differing nations wellbeing and how organisations like the United Nations have plans in place to improve wellbeing - In History, students will investigate the interwar period and how the rise of different ideologies led to war.
 They will research and report on an aspect of WW2 and finally interpret the consequences WW2 had on Australia's post-war development

-- During the first semester, students will participate in a range of activities for their classes - The main activity for half of Year 10 is the Work Experience program (the other half participate in Work Experience during the second semester).
-This is where a student will find a work placement for a week and experience the life of a worker.
-Other activities may involve excursions and guest speakers - In class they will research, map and graph data and other information.
+- During the first semester, students will participate in a range of activities for their classes - In class they will research, map and graph data and other information.
 They will present that information to the class in the forms of oral, graphical and/or written reports